Anku-yadav-001/Java-Programming/oops/Readme.md

 static is not dependent on object and non static is depenedent on object.

 non static method can access the not static method, it can access the static method

+you can not use   `this` inside the static method

+### static block
+static block run only once when the first object is created ie. class is loaded.

+### inner class
+class inside the class
+outer class can not be static, only inner classes can be static.

+### System.out.println
+println-->method
+out-->variable -just a variable of PrintStream class System-->class
+. -->it binds the instance method/variable with the referance variable

+### singleton class
+a class which have only one object. we can create only one object for the class